Aldi is selling teddy versions of their lovable Christmas advert star, Kevin the Carrot, for £3.99 in store, but they

 Kevin is kinda cute and is the superstar of the Aldi Christmas advert this year (he was last year as well).

-If you haven’t seen the adverts, last year it was all about a carrot who gets caught up in the adventure of a Christmas dinner table.
+If you haven’t seen the adverts, for 2017 it was all about a carrot who gets caught up in the adventure of a Christmas dinner table.

 Very gripping stuff!